Projection (relational algebra): Example

 For an example, consider the relations depicted in the following two tables which are the relation Person and its projection on (some say "over") the attributes Age and Weight:

 Suppose the predicate of Person is "Name is age years old and weighs weight."
 Then the given projection represents the predicate, "There exists Name such that Name is age years old and weighs weight."

 Note that Harry and Peter have the same age and weight, but since the result is a relation, and therefore a set, this combination only appears once in the result.

+Formal definition

 More formally the semantics of projection are defined as follows: